If you are a rural professional it is in your interests to be a CLA member

-Cut your costs – specially set up by the CLA to meet the needs of landowners, rural firms and businesses, these services include CLA Insurance, CLA Foreign Exchange Services, CLA Utilities and CLA Healthcare.
+Cut your costs – specially set up by the CLA to meet the needs of landowners, rural firms and businesses, these services include CLA Insurance, CLA Energy Services and CLA Healthcare.

 Gain from a more proactive working environment – the CLA's unique multidisciplinary approach to all aspects of landowning gives you access to a wide range of viewpoints from different professions.